ThibaultJanBeyer/DragSelect/README.md

 |.ds-selected |On elements that are selected
 |.ds-hover |On elements that are currently hovered
 |.ds-selector |On the selector element
+|.ds-selector-area |The overlay where the selector resides in
 |.ds-selectable |On elements that can be selected

 *note: you can change the class names setting the respective property on the constructor, see **[the docs](https://thibaultjanbeyer.github.io/DragSelect/DragSelect.html)** properties section.*